Table of Contents

 Negligence Liability

 California’s strict liability statute does not apply to victims who are injured by dogs in ways other than biting, such as being knocked over or attacked.
-In such situations, the theory of negligence takes over the establishment of liability.
+In such situations, the theory of negligence takes over in establishing liability.
 For example, a dog might knock you over, causing you to fall and sustain injuries, or chase you on a motorcycle or bicycle, causing you to crash.

-You must prove that the dog owner failed to keep an eye on the animal, demonstrating that they failed to exercise reasonable care in training or controlling it.
-If the dog that caused your accident had bitten someone in the past, negligence laws also make the owner accountable.
+You must prove that the dog owner failed to keep an eye on the animal, demonstrating that they did not exercise reasonable care in training or controlling it.
+If the dog that caused your accident had bitten someone in the past, negligence laws may also make the owner accountable.
 The owner should have taken reasonable steps to remove any danger of future attacks.

 Since the burden lies on the victim to prove negligence, you must show that the owner knew or should have known that the dog was dangerous and that they failed to exercise due care and take reasonable precautions.
-This includes keeping the dog in a fenced yard, muzzling it, or keeping the animal on a leash.
-In situations as complicated as this, you will need experienced injury lawyers to help you navigate the legal process and successfully make the owner pay for your damages.
+This includes keeping the dog in a fenced yard, muzzling it, or keeping the animal on a leash at all times.
+In situations as complicated as this, you may need injury lawyers to help you navigate the claims process and seek damages from the owner.

 Dog Bites At Dog Parks

-California’s strict liability applies to attacks that happen in public places like a dog park.
-The law mandates that dog owners are responsible for protecting others from their pets before they enter the dog park and once inside.
-Unless the victim provoked the dog, a claim seeking damages can be filed against the dog owner’s insurance.
+California’s strict liability applies to attacks that occur in public places, such as a dog park.
+The law mandates that dog owners are responsible for protecting others from their pets before they enter the dog park and while they are inside.
+Unless the victim provoked the dog, a claim seeking damages could be filed against the dog owner’s insurance.

 Dog Bites Against Bicycle And Motorcycle Riders